rohit-quest/testSDK/README.md

 - **Login Component**: Our login component offers a straightforward way to integrate secure user authentication into your React applications.
 Easily customize the login UI with a variety of options and flow to match your project's requirements.

-- **Onboarding**: In addition to the login component, we provide a collection of other React components and utilities that can enhance your application's functionality and user experience.
+- **Onboarding**: In addition to the login component, we provide Onboarding component which contains quizzes for users.

 ## Getting Started